artur-IT/Cats-Blog/README.md

 ## 💭 Conclusions for future projects

-- add 1 small image to post
+- max.
+20 artcles on page?
+- max. all articles to 200 in mongoDB?

 &nbsp;